codebachi/docusaurus-tutorials/docs/git/git-branching-merging.md

 Merge made by the 'recursive' strategy. index.html |    1 +
 1 file changed, 1 insertion(+)
 This looks a bit different than the hotfix merge you did earlier.
 In this case, your development history has diverged from some older point.
-Because the commit on the branch you’re on isn’t a direct ancestor of the branch you’re merging in, Git has to do some work.
+Because the commit on the branch you're on isn't a direct ancestor of the branch you're merging in, Git has to do some work.
 In this case, Git does a simple three-way merge, using the two snapshots pointed to by the branch tips and the common ancestor of the two.

 Three snapshots used in a typical merge
 Figure 24.
 Three snapshots used in a typical merge